aaltowebapps/assignments/README.md

     git commit -m "Added a new submodule"

 ##Pulling the submodules updates from the main repository
-If you have already cloned the main repository, you can update the submodules in the following way:
+If you have already cloned the main repository, you can update the submodules to the latest version that is stored in the main repository in the following way (this will not update to the latest versions of the submodules):

     git pull origin
     git submodule update